DylanGonzaloFerreyra/DylanGonzaloFerreyra/README.md

 ## Hi there 👋
-🚀 Studying to become a Data Engineer with a focus on Data Analytics.
-Passionate about understanding and transforming large volumes of information into practical solutions.
-I'm acquiring skills in data analysis, modeling, and programming tools and techniques to solve complex problems and generate valuable insights.
-My goal is to continue learning and developing efficient solutions while collaborating with multidisciplinary teams to address technological challenges.
+### 🚀 Currently, i'm studying to become a Data Engineer

 ### Where to find me
 - [LinkedIn](https://www.linkedin.com/in/dylan-ferreyra-95698834a?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)

 <!--
 **DylanGonzaloFerreyra/DylanGonzaloFerreyra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.